w3c/baggage/baggage/HTTP_HEADER_FORMAT.md

 Note that the following limits are _minimum_ requirements to comply with the specification.
 An implementor or platform MAY define higher limits and SHOULD propagate as much baggage information as is reasonable within their requirements.
 If a platform cannot propagate all baggage, it MUST NOT propagate any partial `list-member`s.
+If there are multiple `baggage` headers, all limits apply to the combination of all `baggage` headers and not each header individually.

 1. A platform MUST propagate all `list-member`s up to _at least_ 64 `list-member`s including any `list-member`s added by the platform.
 2. A platform MUST propagate all `list-member`s including any `list-member`s added by the platform if the resulting `baggage-string` would be 8192 bytes or less.
 If the resulting `baggage-string` would be greater than 8192 bytes, some `list-member`s MAY be dropped until the resulting `baggage-string` is 8192 characters or less.